Skip to main content Skip to home page

 During Your Pregnancy

-At Baptist Heath Deaconess Madisonville, we see taking care of moms-to-be and babies as the first step in a life-long care relationship.
+At Baptist Health Deaconess Madisonville, we see taking care of moms-to-be and babies as the first step in a life-long care relationship.
 Many women who have had babies at our facility continue to see our doctors throughout their lives.
-Babies born here often continue to visit Baptist Health Deaconess providers for their well-child care.
+Babies born here often continue to visit Baptist Health Deaconess Madisonville providers for their well-child care.
 We treat your family as part of our family.

 It all starts with you.
 Our obstetricians and nurse practitioners offer exceptional care throughout every stage of your pregnancy.

-Prenatal (pregnancy care) professionals see patients in their second-floor Women’s Center offices in the Baptist Health Deaconess Center of Excellence (COE).
+Prenatal (pregnancy care) professionals see patients in their second-floor Women’s Center offices in the Baptist Health Deaconess Madisonville Center of Excellence (COE).
 The COE is conveniently located adjacent to Baptist Health Deaconess Madisonville Hospital.

 Preparing for your baby’s birth is often an exciting process.
 However, this time can also be filled with concerns and questions.
 We understand.
 Our family-oriented providers will be with you every step of the way.